xkeshav/color-collector/README.md

 - [] scss file support, which works partially. need to check for less file also
 - [] support for new color format `color-mix()` and `color-contrast()` [reference](https://www.smashingmagazine.com/2021/11/guide-modern-css-colors/)
 - value currentColor, transparent, system-color are not being checked
+- if there are style declaration above :root {} then this extension will not parse those block

 ## Reference